How to Use AI to Accomplish 10 Common Business and Marketing Tasks

 4. Write a Marketing Plan

-You can use AI to draft a high-level marketing plan for your business or product.
+You can use generative AI to draft a high-level marketing plan for your business or product.
 In your prompts, include a product description, target audience, estimated budget and the specific marketing strategies you’d like to pursue.

 5. Create Social Media Posts